Paul David Manson: Volunteer work

 Upon retiring from the business world, Manson worked full-time from 1997 until 2005 as volunteer Chairman of the "Passing the Torch" campaign, which raised $16.5 million in support of the new Canadian War Museum.
 He was on the Board of Trustees of the Canadian Museum of Civilization Corporation from 2000 to 2006, and during that time, he chaired the Canadian War Museum Committee and the Canadian War Museum Building Committee for the new museum, which opened in 2005.
-He is past Chairman of the Aerospace Industries Association of Canada and Canada's Aviation Hall of Fame.
+He was Chairman of the Aerospace Industries Association of Canada and Canada's Aviation Hall of Fame.

+Death

+Manson died on July 1, 2023, at the age of 88.

 Honours

-In 1980, he was invested as a Commander of the Order of Military Merit.
+In 1980, Manson was invested as a Commander of the Order of Military Merit.
 In 1987 he became an Officer of the Order of St. John, and in 1989 he became a Commander of the United States Legion of Merit.
 He received the C.D.
 Howe Award in 1992 "for achievement in the fields of planning, policy-making and leadership in aeronautics and space".
 In 2002, he was made an Officer of the Order of Canada for being "an exemplary and inspirational military leader, business executive and volunteer" and for having "served his country with honour and distinction".
 In 2003, he was a recipient of the Vimy Award, which "recognizes Canadians who have made outstanding commitments to Canadian security and defence and towards preserving our democratic values."
 In 2009, Manson was added to the Wall of Honour at the Royal Military College of Canada, and in 2018, he was inducted into Canada's Aviation Hall of Fame.
 General Manson is the recipient of honorary Doctorate of Military Science degrees from both Royal Roads and Royal Military College.